ahembree/ansible-hms-docker/gen-docs/docs/config-docs/Authentik.md

 7. Configure an Application Outpost

     a.
-Do a-c above in step 5 again
+Do a-c (above in step 6) again

     b.
 Click `Outposts`

     c.
 Give it a name, the `type` is `Proxy` and integration should be the `Local Docker connection`

     d.
-Select the application to associate it to
+Select the application you created in step 6 to associate it to

     :::tip

     **IMPORTANT**: copy the content of the file for the container generated in: `< hms_docker_apps_path >/authentik/outposts/authentik-< container_name >-output.yml` (so by default: `/opt/hms-docker/apps/authentik/outposts/...`) to your clipboard

-    - If a configuration does not exist for the container you want, ensure you've enabled Authentik and have enabled `authentik` for that specific container in the `container_map.yml` config file
+    - If a configuration does not exist for the container you want, ensure you've enabled Authentik as outlined in steps 1 and 2

     :::